 But even if you are among the Blacks, Asians or the 10% of Caucasians suffering from this intolerance and need lactose-free products, some still blow unnecessary holes into your wallet.

-Second, despite being affected by this, it often is still possible for people to digest smaller amounts of lactose without side effects.
-When the European Food Safety Authority (EFSA) investigated how much, they found that 12 g of lactose per day usually don’t cause any problems – that is the equivalent of a glass of milk.
+Second, despite being affected by this, it often is possible for people to digest smaller amounts of lactose without side effects.
+When the European Food Safety Authority (EFSA) investigated how much, they found that 12 g of lactose per day usually don’t cause any problems.
+That is the equivalent of a glass of milk.

 Last but not least it may be possible for you to desensitize yourself to lactose.
-When in a research project done already more than a decade ago African-American teenagers were given a dairy-rich diet, their colons slowly adapted to this influx of lactose.
+When in a research project done already more than a decade ago lactose intolerant African-American teenagers were given a dairy-rich diet, their colons slowly adapted to the lactose influx.
 Other papers came to similar results and you may want to check this with your doctor.

 Stay Healthy, But Don’t Waste Your Money